 He returned to Citroën in 2013 and scored his maiden WRC victory in Germany.

 The following year marked another new beginning as Sordo joined Hyundai.
-His consistency and ability to deliver strong points finishes have proved pivotal for the Korean manufacturer and he played an integral part in helping the team to a maiden manufacturers’ world title in 2019.
+His consistency and ability to deliver strong points finishes proved pivotal for the Korean manufacturer and he played an integral part in helping the team to manufacturers’ world titles in 2019 and 2020.